 Once you have an understanding of your potential, and worth, you will find it easier to accept the pace of your life.
 Once you believe you deserve the good things you desire, it’s easier to believe those good things are in your future.
 But, don’t forget to be happy with what you have and where you’re at in life currently.
 Enjoy the journey.

 Don’t compare yourself with others.
 Their life story is different than yours.
 All you can do from this point on is your best.
 When you are doing your life the best you know how you can wake up everyday looking forward to all the little joys you will experience.
+You can sleep well at night knowing you are lovable, worthy of all good things, and you tried your best throughout your day.
+Even on days when you think you’ve accomplished little you can try again tomorrow.

 Understand The Power Of The Media And Marketing

 At this point, I have to say happiness won’t come from pursuing the things mass marketing in our country suggests to us.
-Even though we all admit we already know this, it’s so easy to look at people who are already thin and fit, well off financially, and doing amazing things with their lives and then we end up feeling less important.
+Even though we all admit we already know this, it’s so easy to look at people who are already thin and fit, well off financially, and doing amazing things with their lives and end up feeling less important.

 Life is too short to be hard on yourself for not measuring up to people in the way that the media portrays them.